mitchelldmiller/quick-mail-wp-plugin/index.md

 * Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).

+* [Replace Quick Mail Sender](https://github.com/mitchelldmiller/replace-quick-mail-sender/releases/latest) is an experimental plugin that changes the Quick Mail sender's name and email address.

 * Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.
+This only works if you are not using another mail plugin's credentials.

+__Privacy__

+* Requires permission to use your email address.

+* Requires permission to save email addresses.
+Saved addresses are cleared if permission option is changed.

+__Modifying Quick Mail__

+* Add a filter to modify Quick Mail.

+* Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.

+- What filters are available to modify Quick Mail?

+`quick_mail_cli_attachment_message`
+  Replace default CLI attachment message.

+`quick_mail_cli_attachment_subject`
+  Replace default CLI attachment subject.

+`quick_mail_comment_style`
+  Replace quick mail comment style.

+`quick_mail_reply_title`
+  Replace title for private comment reply on comments list.

+`quick_mail_user_capability`
+  Replace minimum user capability.

+`replace_quick_mail_sender`
+  Replace quick mail sender.
+Expects an associative array with values for `name` and `email`.

 __Limitations__